liupy2000/liupy2000.github.io/_pages/about.md

 <span class="anchor" id="about-me"></span>
 # 🙋‍♂️ <font color="#4A708B">About</font>

 I am a Research Fellow in the Department of Industrial Systems Engineering and Management at the National University of Singapore, supervised by Dr. [Nan Chen](https://cde.nus.edu.sg/isem/staff/chen-nan-2/).

-Modern industrial systems generate high-dimensional, multimodal, streaming, and partially observed data, while reliable decisions must often be made in real time.
-My research develops **AI-enabled quality engineering** methods that transform these complex data into actionable knowledge for intelligent manufacturing and other data-rich systems.
+My research focuses on **AI-enabled quality engineering** for intelligent manufacturing and other data-rich systems, where high-dimensional, multimodal, streaming, and partially observed data must be converted into reliable real-time decisions.

 My work follows a unified **learn–monitor–decide–control** framework.
-I study representation and dynamic modeling of complex industrial data, anomaly and change detection, adaptive sensing and data acquisition, causal and structure learning, and feedback control.
-Methodologically, I combine machine learning, functional data analysis, tensor learning, state-space modeling, adaptive sensing, causal inference, and operations research.
+I develop methods for complex data modeling, anomaly and change detection, adaptive sensing, causal and structure learning, and feedback control, using machine learning, reinforcement learning, functional data analysis, tensor learning, and state-space models.

-I have published papers or received major revisions at leading journals in Quality, Statistics, Reliability, Operations Research, and Artificial Intelligence, including *Technometrics*, *IISE Transactions*, *European Journal of Operational Research*, *Journal of Quality Technology*, and *IEEE Transactions on Knowledge and Data Engineering*.
+I have published papers or received major revisions at leading journals including *IEEE Transactions on Knowledge and Data Engineering*, *Technometrics*, *IISE Transactions*, *European Journal of Operational Research*, and *Journal of Quality Technology*.
 My work has received awards from ICQSR, INFORMS-DMDA, INFORMS-QSR, IISE-QCRE, and QRST.
 See my [Google Scholar profile](https://scholar.google.com/citations?user=VKBRUmsAAAAJ).

 **<font color="#990000">I am actively seeking a tenure-track Assistant Professor position.
 Please feel free to contact me if you know of a suitable opportunity.</font>**